telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 # Live Traffic Section

-The **Live Traffic** section provides the most essential features of Fiddler Everywhere.
+The **Live Traffic** section provides essential features of Fiddler Everywhere.

 **Live Traffic** displays a summary of each captured session in the **Live Traffic** list.
 It also provides functionalities to work with these sessions through the **Live Traffic** toolbar, the [**Inspectors**]({%slug inspector-types%}) types, and the corresponding [**Rules**]({%slug rules-general%}) tab.
-The feature enables the saving and sharing of sessions, editing of issued requests, marking, commenting sessions, and applying rules.
+The feature enables the saving and sharing of sessions, editing issued requests, marking, commenting sessions, and applying rules.

 ## Defining a Session

 A (web) session represents a single transaction between a client and a server, sometimes known as a request/response pair.
 Each session appears as a single entry in **Live Traffic**.
-Each session object has a **Request** and a **Response**, representing the data which the client has sent to the server and the data which has been returned by the server to the client.
-The session object also maintains a set of flags that record metadata about the session, and a timers object that stores timestamps logged during the processing of the session.
+Each session object has a **Request** and a **Response**, representing the data that the client has sent to the server and the data that the server has returned to the client.
+The session object also maintains a set of flags that record metadata about the session and a timers object that stores timestamps logged during the processing of the session.

 ![Live Traffic toolbar and list](../images/livetraffic/websessions/websessions-list-all.png)